mh0132345/ItP-php/README.md

 # ItP-php
-Just pho code of the course
+Just php code of the course